 A minority of states require that at least one parent is deceased before a court can award visitation to the parent of the deceased parent of the child.
 For example, the court may award a maternal grandparent in one of these states with visitation only if the mother of the child is deceased.

 In every state, grandparents must prove that granting visitation to the grandchild is in the best interest of the child.
 Several states also require that the court consider the grandparent-child relationship.
 They might also consider the effect of grandparental visitation on the relationship between the parent and child.
 They will also consider the possibility of harm to the grandchild if visitation is not allowed.

 Effect of Adoption on Grandparent Visitation Rights

 State statutes vary in their treatment of cases in which a grandchild has been adopted.
-In several states, adoption by anyone, including a stepparent or another grandparent, terminates the visitation rights of the grandparent.
+In several states, adoption by anyone—including a stepparent or another grandparent—terminates the visitation rights of the grandparent.

-Learn More About Your Rights as a Grandparent from an Attorney
+Learn More About Your Rights as a Grandparent From an Attorney

-Most grandparents would give anything to spend more time with their grandchildren, but family relationships can get complicated.
-Most states recognize the rights of individuals to visit with their grandchildren.
+Most grandparents would give anything to spend more time with their grandchildren.
+But family relationships can get complicated.
+Most state laws recognize the rights of individuals to visit with their grandchildren.

 Find out how this could impact your family by talking to an experienced family law attorney.
 An attorney can provide valuable legal advice about your situation.
 Lawyers can help with child custody cases, resolve custody disputes, and represent you in family court.

 They can advise you about your legal rights as a grandparent and even help you get custody of your grandchild if needed.
 Attorneys can also help with visitation cases.
 Many law offices offer free consultations.